Pluvie/current/README.md

-__Current__'s endeavor is to streamline and make as joyful as possible your work with those modern data structures in C. This of course does not come without limits, however our hope is that you find it as useful and enjoyable as we do.
+__Current__'s endeavor is to streamline and make as joyful as possible your work with those modern data structures in C. This of course does not come without limits, however our hope is that you'll find it as useful and enjoyable as we do.

 ## Vector